Chart Color Schemes

 Household Composition

-Epping - West features high concentrations of family households and group households, with a fairly typical median household size
+Epping - West features high concentrations of family households and group households, with a higher-than-average median household size

-Family households comprise 79.5% of all households, including 44.3% couples with children, 24.2% couples without children, and 9.9% single parent families.
-Non-family households account for 20.5%, with lone person households at 16.4% and group households comprising 4.1%.
-The median household size is 2.8 people, which aligns with the Greater Sydney average.
+Family households constitute 79.5% of all households, including 44.3% couples with children, 24.2% couples without children, and 9.9% single parent families.
+Non-family households account for the remaining 20.5%, with lone person households at 16.4% and group households comprising 4.1%.
+The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households